Boudin- The Cajun “Sausage?”

-All Cajuns have their favorite place or places to get boudin and every boudin is different.
-Whether it is the seasoning blend used, the amount of rice vs. pork, or the casing used, each boudin is unique.
-Some of my favorite places to get boudin include Nunu’s in Youngsville, Maurice, and Milton, Johnson’s Bouchaniere in Downtown Lafayette, Chop’s Specialty Meats in Broussard, and Earl’s Cajun Market in Lafayette.
+All Cajuns have a favorite boudin and every boudin recipe is just a little different.
+Whether it is the seasoning blend used, the amount of rice vs. pork, how moist or dry, each boudin is unique.
+Some of our favorite places to get boudin include Nunu’s in Youngsville, Maurice, and Milton, Johnson’s Bouchaniere in Downtown Lafayette, Billeaud’s Meats in Broussard, and Earl’s Cajun Market in Lafayette.

 For a helpful guide to begin your boudin journey, visit boudinlink.com